 - The first level (firm) covers financial planning, managing organizational change and overcoming family conflict and related issues.

 - The second level (industry) goes into the value of innovation, resource allocation and how to gain a competitive advantage.

-- The final level (societal) will encourage you to view their business in the context of a greater world and gain an understanding of societal trends and challenges.
+- The final level (societal) will encourage you to view a business in the context of the greater world and gain an understanding of societal trends and challenges.